 Choosing the right MCP gateway determines how effectively your organization can deploy AI agents at scale while maintaining security and compliance.
-The MCP Gateway market has evolved rapidly, with three platforms emerging as leading options for enterprise teams: MintMCP, RunLayer, and Portkey.
+The MCP Gateway market has evolved rapidly, with three platforms emerging as options for enterprise teams: MintMCP, RunLayer, and Portkey.
 Each takes a distinct approach to connecting AI assistants with internal data and tools.
-MintMCP focuses on rapid deployment with enterprise governance, RunLayer emphasizes security-first threat detection, and Portkey offers a unified LLM and MCP management platform.
+MintMCP focuses on rapid deployment with enterprise governance, RunLayer emphasizes security-first governance and observability, and Portkey offers a unified LLM and MCP management platform.
 This comparison examines each solution's strengths across deployment speed, security, compliance, and total cost of ownership to help engineering leaders make informed decisions.

 Key Takeaways